Search by category, archive or keyword

 - Resenting the addict or alcoholic: We could write a book on this one action alone.
 Unbeknownst to families, the resentments are mostly with the primary enabler.
-When the primary enabler puts all of their energy, efforts, and attention into the substance user this takes away from other family members.
+When the primary enabler puts all their energy, efforts, and attention into the substance user, this takes away from other family members.
 As a result, family members form unhealthy family roles along with maladaptive behaviors and coping mechanisms in an attempt to attract the primary enabler’s attention.
-The unhealthy family members all blame the addict when deep down inside their resentments are equally as strong towards the primary enabler.
-The addict in theory is acting out their resentments towards the primary enabler or parental unit with substance use.
-The other family members are doing the same thing and their drug of choice is the role they take on such as hero, scapegoat, lost child, and mascot in order to cope with the resentments towards the primary enabler.
+The unhealthy family members all blame the addict when deep down inside, their resentments are equally as strong towards the primary enabler.
+The addict, in theory, is acting out their resentments towards the primary enabler or parental unit with substance use.
+The other family members are doing the same thing, and their drug of choice is the role they take on, such as hero, scapegoat, lost child, and mascot to cope with the resentment towards the primary enabler.

 This is why do-it-yourself interventions or interventions that only have someone provide a motivational speech to the addict or alcoholic are ineffective.
-They may get them into treatment and they do not fix what is broken with the family system that largely contributes to the increasing problems.
+They may get them into treatment, and they do not fix what is broken with the family system, which largely contributes to the increasing problems.

 When the primary enabler or others within the family system disable the substance user’s ability to be held accountable by making excuses for them, it prevents the substance user from seeing how their behaviors are the problems that need to be addressed.